 Our mission is to help parents, grandparents, foster parents, teachers, and child care providers to identify developmental patterns, improve interactions, and add new skills to their current parenting practices.
 It is our hope that parenting classes will help strengthen the mental and physical wellness of both the participants and the children they impact.

 Classes are held at a variety of times during the month, including day and evening classes.
-To see the most current schedule of parenting classes, visit any of the Four County Mental Health Center locations, contact us, or check the Parent Education Program page.
+To see the most current schedule of parenting classes, visit any of the Four County Mental Health Center locations, contact us, or check our Community Calendar.
 Classes are open to anyone in the community free of charge, with the exception of the court-ordered class “Parenting Through Divorce.”

 Mental Health Services for Early Childhood